 - For some people, a long-term tetracycline-type or erythromycin-type antibiotic is beneficial, or a clindamycin cream, even though the basic cause of the condition is not an infection.
 “We don’t really know why these long-term antibiotics are so helpful in some cases,” says Dr von der Werth.
 “It is probably not simply their antibacterial action.
 They probably have a separate anti-inflammatory action.”
 After stopping an antibiotic, the problem may return so it is not an absolute cure – it just holds it at bay.

-- Retinoid drugs (as used in acne) can have an excellent result, but need very careful thought.
+- Retinoid drugs (as used in acne) can have an excellent result but need very careful thought.
 The dermatologist would not prescribe it for a woman if there was any possibility that she could become pregnant because it damages the developing foetus.

 - ‘Anti-TNF drugs’, such as infliximab, can help some people.
 These are a newish type of drug, sometimes used in severe skin conditions where there is inflammation.
 The treatment is complicated, because the drug has to be infused into a vein and repeated every month or two (MIMS Dermatology 2010;6:46–48).
 Therefore it would be tried only in severe cases, and more research is needed to see how effective it really is.
+These anti-TNF drugs have been around now for a long time and the safety data is good, but to qualify for them you need to have failed the standard treatments mentioned above, and it needs to be prescribed by a specialist.

 - Surgery is an option if your condition is really severe.
 The surgeon would aim to get rid of the hair follicles in the area by taking away a large piece of skin and letting it scar as it heals.
 Unfortunately, after surgery the boils reappear at a new site in about a quarter of people (MIMS Dermatology 2010;6:46–48).